University of Southern California: George Tyndall

 The following year, the Los Angeles Times broke another story about USC focusing on George Tyndall, a gynecologist accused of abusing 52 patients at USC.
 The reports span from 1990 to 2016, and include using racist and sexual language, conducting exams without gloves, and taking pictures of his patients' genitals.
-Inside Higher Ed noted that "other incidents in which the university is perceived to have failed to act on misconduct by powerful officials" have occurred, when it reported that the university's president, C. L. Max Nikias, was resigning.
+Inside Higher Ed later reported that the university's president, C. L. Max Nikias, was resigning, noting that "other incidents in which the university is perceived to have failed to act on misconduct by powerful officials" had occurred.
 Tyndall was fired in 2017 after reaching a settlement with the university.
 By June 1, 2018, 401 people had contacted a special hotline to receive complaints about the doctor.
 On October 18, nearly 100 women were reported to have filed new lawsuits against the university, bringing the number of accusations up to over 500 current and former students.
 A series of settlements to the victims totalled to over $1.1 billion, the largest sexual abuse settlement of any university.